ada's blog

 I recently migrated to using Linux full time.
 You need to not look far to find an ocean of reasons why Windows has been a bit miserable.

-This post mainly serves as a logbook for fixes and workarounds for making games (and some applications) work on Linux.
+This post mainly serves as a logbook for fixes and workarounds for making games (and some applications) work on Linux (and sometimes macOS.)

 Note: This document has a lot of terminal commands and may be unsuitable for screen readers.